AuburnSounds/Dplug/README.md

 ## FAQ

-- Does Dplug support the creation of synthesizer plugins?
+- Does Dplug support the creation of synthesizer plug-ins?

 Yes.
 See simple-mono-synth example.

 - Am I forced to use the PBR graphics system?

-No. There are people making [plugins with Dplug without using PBR](http://www.modernmetalproduction.com/product/m4-multiband-compressor-vst-au/).
+No. There are people making [plug-ins with Dplug without using PBR](http://www.modernmetalproduction.com/product/m4-multiband-compressor-vst-au/).
 How it works is that the physical channel is just filled with 0.
 Doing that requires a set of custom widgets.

 - How do I build plugins for OS X?